Jay Griffiths: Tristimania: A Diary of Manic Depression

+How Animals Heal Us

+In 2025, Griffiths published How Animals Heal Us, a book on the history, folklore, and science of the healing effect of animals on people.
+Psychology Today described the book as "playful" and "a wonderful read".

 Awards

 Pip Pip: A Sideways Look at Time won the Barnes & Noble Discover Award in 2002 for the best new non-fiction writer in the USA.
 "Jay Griffiths has produced nothing short of an original opening of the human mind… Her book is cleverness in the service of genius."
 (Citation on winning the Barnes and Noble "Discover" award).

 Wild won the inaugural Orion Book Award for 2007.

 Jay Griffiths was awarded the Hay Festival's International Fellowship for 2015–2016, an annual award made to a Wales-based writer at a significant juncture in their career.

+On 29 June 2025 Griffiths' life and work featured on BBC Radio 3's series Private Passions, relating her thought and work to relevant musical works.